jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

 In combination with the `cabal.project` file, cabal should be using git instead of hackage to find that package.
 Test it out with with `cabal build`.

-# Conclusion

-This should set you up with Windows development for Haskell in more complicated setups than just some puzzles.
-You're probably better off getting an Ubuntu VM if you just want to build something *new* in Haskell.
-However, for legacy integrations, this will work.
-If not, please leave a comment below, or [contact me](mailto:hi@jappie.me).